-Glen Moray began life as the ‘Elgin West Brewery’ on the banks of the River Lossie in the year 1830, but in 1897, owners Robert Thorne & Sons sought to capitalise on the whisky boom of the time and converted the site into a distillery.
+Glen Moray began life as the ‘Elgin West Brewery’ on the banks of the River Lossie in the year 1830.
+In 1897, owners Robert Thorne & Sons sought to capitalise on the whisky boom and converted the site into a distillery.
 Handwritten ledgers which are still onsite today confirm that the first spirit run took place on September the 13th 1897.

-Thorne & Sons’ timing was a little off however, as the early 20th century saw an industry wide downturn, exacerbated by the reckless antics of the Pattison brothers.
+Thorne & Sons’ timing was a little off, however.
+The early 20th century saw an industry wide downturn, exacerbated by the reckless antics of the Pattison brothers.
 Thorne & Sons were able to weather the storm initially, but when a devastating fire destroyed much of their other distillery at Aberlour, they were forced to concentrate their efforts on saving their most prized asset and Glen Moray soon fell into neglect.
 The plant was eventually closed in 1910.

-The distillery was expanded in 1958 when the owners purchased the adjoining Gallowcrook Farm which had been growing barley for Glen Moray ever since it’s foundation in 1897.
+The distillery was expanded in 1958 when the owners purchased the adjoining Gallowcrook Farm.
 A new still-house was constructed and a saladin box was added, automating the malting process and freeing up the vast amount of space previously required for the malting floor.

 Smell: Burnt Caramel, Blackcurrant, Maple Syrup & Prune Juice, Raisin & Sultana, Raspberry Jam and Sticky Toffee Pudding.
 Burnt Toast and Charred Oak.